Magisk-Modules-Alt-Repo/perf-limit-xiaomi-12/README.md

 > Limit CPU and GPU performance to desired level on Xiaomi devices with Qualcomm Gen 1 CPU

+Tested on Xiaomi 12 Pro Global, Android 13, Xiaomi.eu 14.0.14.0

 ## Setup

 Download and install the module.
 See [Releases](https://github.com/mgrybyk/perf-limit-magisk/releases).

 ## Configuration

+Config file location: `/sdcard/.perf-limit-magisk/config.prop`

+Note: `.perf-limit-magisk` is a hidden folder.

+No need to reboot the devices after making changes to the config!
+Check magisk logs after making updating the config file.
+Your changes will be reflected within 20 seconds.

 ### cpu_gpu_limit